Round Oak

-In 1807, Round Oak was formed as a pioneer settlement of the newly formed Jones County.
-It was first called Sylvania, and later became known as Round Oak, for a huge old oak tree that Native American Indians gathered around for their pow-wows.
+In 1807, Round Oak was formed as a pioneer settlement.
+It was first called Sylvania, and later became known as Round Oak, for a huge old oak tree that Native Americans gathered around.
 During the Battle of Sunshine Church, a Confederate cannon was also positioned under this historic oak.
 The settlement was on the Hillsboro-to-Clinton road, a former Creek Indian trail.
 Today, Route 11 follows the same general path through Round Oak.

 Visitor Information Center